 Why It Gets Dismissed for Years

-Many women delay care because they don’t want to make it a bigger issue, or they assume it’s normal aging.
+Many women delay care because they do not want to make it a bigger issue, or they assume it is normal aging.
 Others tried basic steps and did not get lasting relief.
 That is where choosing the right sexual health clinic matters.
 You want a team that can talk about the topic directly but also evaluate the physiology behind it without making you feel awkward or rushed.

 Blood Flow and Nerve Signaling Drive Arousal